 The Wall by Eve Bunting, illustrated by Ronald Himler

 A boy and his father visit Maya Lin’s Vietnam Veterans Memorial in Washington D.C. in search of

 the boy’s grandfather’s name.
-It’s a somber moment for everyone standing in front of the memorial: the vet in the wheelchair, and older couple, and for the boy and his father.
+It’s a somber moment for everyone standing in front of the memorial: the vet in the wheelchair, an older couple, and the boy and his father.
 The grandfather died at the time when the boy’s father was the same age as his son.
 They located the name and do a tracing.
 The boy has another idea of how to pay tribute to his grandfather using his school photograph.

 This picture book does a beautiful job honoring those that died fighting for their country.
 The endnote says that there are 58,000 names on the wall, with other names constantly added as the remains of those “missing in action” are found. [picture book, ages 6 and up]

 Author Barbara Elizabeth Walsh has a personal story about Moina, the Poppy Lady.
-In her attic, there is a box with poppy pinned to a handwritten postcard.
+In her attic, there is a box with a poppy pinned to a handwritten postcard.
 It was sent to her mother, then the fiancée of her father, by Moira.
 He was one of many, many soldiers that she lent a kind ear to.
 Can the kindness and caring of one person ripple through the world from one century into the next?
 The story of Moina Belle Michael, not a household name by any means, proves that it can! [advanced picture book, ages 6 and up]

 Hero Mom by Melinda Hardin, illustrated by Bryan Langdo